data-apis/scipy-2023-presentation/paper.rst

 a representative sample of commonly used Python array libraries.
 The sample included the following libraries: NumPy, Dask Array, CuPy, MXNet, JAX, TensorFlow, and PyTorch.
-Next, we extracted public APIs for each library by analyzing module exports and scraping public documentation.
+Next, we extracted public APIs for each library by analyzing module exports and scraping public web documentation.
 As an example of extracted API data, consider the following APIs for computing the arithmetic mean.

 .. code:: text